 Tech suits are one of the key pieces of the puzzle when it comes to swimming exceptionally fast on race day.

-For the experienced competitive swimmer who wants the “best of the best” when it comes to their tech suit, the Speedo LZR Pure Intent is one of the best tech suits on the pool deck for crushing it on race day.
+For the experienced competitive swimmer who wants the “best of the best” when it comes to their tech suit, the Speedo LZR Pure Intent is one of the fastest tech suits on the pool deck for crushing it on race day.

 Let’s dive right in.